The Polestar

 Aug 31, 2024 — Reyan Chaudhry

-My history with cars is a long; I am by no means an old person but have managed to find myself behind the wheel of 13 vehicles, ranging from ones that date back to 1989 all the way to a Ford F-150 Raptor.
+My history with cars is a long one; I am by no means an old person but have managed to find myself behind the wheel of 13 vehicles, ranging from ones that date back to 1989 all the way to a Ford F-150 Raptor.
 My prostitution is eclectic though, it takes an enticing prospect for me to fork over my wallet and call a car my own, and until late last year I had my multitude of reasons to never do so for a new vehicle: depreciation, enshittification, over-complication—you name it.

 I work in the car business, a profession which notably grants me access to most vehicles on the market, new or used.
 I find myself often saying that I've driven—at least once—just about every modern-ish car that I have realistic and reasonable interest in.
 While some may tout this as a perk of my career I find it has done little except turn me into a cynic and desensitize me to what may be most people's dream cars.
 I don't say that pretentiously though, I just have a very specific set of likes and dislikes when it comes to vehicle design/dynamics that pushes me towards a type of car that isn't really sold nowadays.